TYPE DESIGN INFORMATION PAGE last updated on Fri Nov 27 09:10:40 EST 2015

 Corporate fonts by Botio include MMH Netrange Cyrillic + Greek + Arabic, Cisco, Meta Science and Exploratorium Sans.
 He designed the icons for Museo de Art de Ponce.

-In 2014, Botio designed the humanistic sans typeface family PTL Manohara (Primetype) for Latin and Cyrillic.
+In 2014, Botio designed the humanist sans typeface family PTL Manohara (Primetype) for Latin and Cyrillic.

 Encore magazine.
 In issues 13 through 18, we find articles by Albert-Jan Pool on the history of DIN typefaces and in particular, FF DIN.
 Annoying background noise when this site is open.
 [Google] [More] ⦿